-Susan Amberg, AuD, CCC-A received her Doctorate of Audiology from Vanderbilt University.
+Susan Amberg received her Doctorate of Audiology from Vanderbilt University.
 She has been a Clinical Audiologist at the Vanderbilt Bill Wilkerson Center (VBWC) in Nashville, TN for 30 years, providing clinical services and graduate student supervision.
 Dr. Amberg is Assistant Director Cochlear Implant Program at VBWC and works primarily with the adult hearing impaired population.
 She has worked with cochlear implants for 27 years and has presented locally and regionally on hearing loss and cochlear implants.
 She has been a member of TAASLP since 1986 and has been Secretary-Treasurer of TAASLP since 2009 and of TAA since 2003.

 Contact Susan at firstname.lastname@example.org.